Scenes from a Classroom

 (18)Devastation filled our hearts day in and day out as we went unrecognized by the institute that had brought us all together.
 Their silence filled us with anger and frustration.

-(19)Dear Executive Board of the Gerrit Rietveld Academie, In light of the current international movement for the liberation of Palestine, and the historical and monumental reclamation of established discourses and narratives, we, the students of the Disarming Design Department at Sandberg Institute, find it immoral that Sandberg and Rietveld have remained publicly silent so far.
+In light of the current international movement for the liberation of Palestine, and the historical and monumental reclamation of established discourses and narratives, we, the students of the Disarming Design Department at Sandberg Institute, find it immoral that Sandberg and Rietveld have remained publicly silent so far.
 You claim to teach decolonial theory and yet have failed to take even the smallest of action in solidarity with Palestine.
 This year, your lack of action is more problematic than ever, given, as you have stated officially before, our department “is derived from the long-term collaboration between the Design Department and the design platform ‘Disarming Design from Palestine’, which is committed to design practices that deal with conditions of conflict, oppressive forces and entangled histories.”
 We ask you to condemn the settler-colonial genocidal entity that is the “state of Israel”, that is committing crimes against humanity, ethnic cleansing, and human rights violations as we speak.
 There can be no neutral position today.
 It is very simple.
 Silence aligns you with the oppressor.
 We demand your immediate action through a public statement on all social media platforms and the institutions’ websites at the very least.
 Decolonial theory is nothing without decolonial practice.
 Sincerely,

 he students of Disarming Design Lama Aloul, Saja Amro, Julina Vanille Bezold, Rasha Dakkak, Farah Fayyad, Mohamed Gaber, Anna Celda, Ayman Hassan, Siwar Kraitem, Ott Metusala, Naira Nigrelli, Karmel Sabri, Qusai Al Saify, Sarah Saleh, Mohammed Tatour, Jara van Teeffelen, Samira Vogel